andebraa/wind_power_analysis/README.md

 Produces csv with only norwegian and geolocated tweets with longitude and lattidude.

+Note; if multiple place names are found in the users geo tag then we assume the first one is the main one.
 ## trainingdata_maker.py ##

 Script for anotating tweets.
 Takes a full_geodata_longlat_noforeign csv file and prints out the text.